 The online application is available on Stanford's Graduate Admissions website at http://gradadmissions.stanford.edu/

-The deadline for application is the first Tuesday in December for consideration for admission starting in the following autumn.
+The deadline for applications is in December for consideration for admission starting in the following autumn.

 PhD applications should include the following:

-- completed application form (including indication of intended field of study in the department)
+- completed application form (including indication of intended area or field of study in the department)

 - application fee (pay in online application)